-This remark leads us, in the last place, to expose an extraordinary series of errors committed by the biographer, in relation to this Latin inscription on the picture.
-He has accused Dr. Henry, Dr. Campbell, and the authors of the Biographia Britannica of an absurd misconception, in imagining that the words Militis Aurati indicate that John Cabot had been knighted.
-But it is justice to let him speak for himself.
-He first demonstrates that the words Miles Auratus cannot possibly apply to the son Sebastian, after which he proceeds thus :--- "The point being thus clear with regard to the son, other writers have assumed, as a matter of course, that the distinction (of knighthood) must have been conferred on John Cabot."
-"Accordingly.
-Campbell, in his Lives of the Admirals, has an article entitled Sir John Cabot.
-Dr. Henry informs us, in his History of Britain, vol. vi. p.
-618, that John Cabot was graciously received and knighted on his return, and the same statement is repeated in the Biographia Britannica."
-"To the utter confusion," he continues, "of all these grave authorities, a moment's consideration will show that the words relied on do in themselves prove that knighthood had not been conferred.
-It is scarcely necessary to follow up this suggestion, by stating, that in reference to one who had received that honour, they would have been, not Militis Aurati, but Equitis Aurati.
-Though the term Miles is sometimes applied in old documents even to peers, yet, as a popular designation, the language of the inscription negatives the idea of knighthood.
+" of all these grave authorities. a moment's consideration will show that the words relied on do in themselves prove that knighthood had not been conferred.
+It is scarcely ne cessary to follow up this suggestion by stating, that in reference to one who had received that honour. they would have been, not Militis Aurati, but Equitis Aurati.
+Though the term Miles is sometimes applied in old documents even to Peers, yet, as a popular designation, the language of the inscription negatives the idea of knighthood.
 In the very works immediately connected with the subject of the present volume, the appropriate phrase perpetually occurs.
-Thus, Eques Auratus is used to designate Sir Humphrey Gilbert (Hakluyt, vol. iii. p.
+Thus, Eques Auratus is used to designate Sir Humphrey Gilbert (Hakluyt, vol. iii, p.
 137); Sir Hugh Willoughby, ib. p.
-142; Sir Martin Frobisher, ib. p.
-142; Sir Francis Drake, ib. p.
-143. In the Jedication of Lok's translation of Peter Martyr, it is in like manner used, and we see it at this moment on the 'Effigies' of Sir Walter Raleigh, prefixed to the first edition of his History of the World.
+149; Sir Martin Frobisher, ib. p.
+142: Sir Francis Drake, ib. p.
+143. In the dedication of Lok's translation of Peter Martyr, it is in like manner used, and we see it at this moment on the ' Effigies' of Sir Walter Raleigh, prefixed to the first edition of his History of the World.
 It will probably be deemed very superfluous to refer to Selden's Titles of Honour (p.
 830) for a confirmation of what has been stated.
-The weight of censure must fall on Purchas, who was originally guilty of the blunder."\
+The weight of censure must fall on Purchas, who was originally guilty of the blunder."